 condenser.

 I decided to use the RAS-5 tuning condenser because the RAS-5 receiver is damaged by excessive modifications and unnecessary cutting and hacking.
 It's beyond restoration.
 Removal of the tuning condenser assembly wouldn't affect the RAS status at all.
 The HRO-60 receivers were actually complete, working sets although they had serious cosmetic problems.
 I didn't want to relegate the HRO-60s to "parts set" status.
 With thorough cleaning and use of the cad-plated gearbox cap, when installed, the gray paint of the RAS-5 tuning condenser shouldn't be too obvious.
 PW Gearbox photo shows the extreme wear and damage to the gear teeth.
 The problem was caused by an excessive anti-backlash setting.
-Worm gear was extracted before the photo was taken. |
+Worm gear was extracted before the photo was taken.
+Note that the left side gear teeth are not worn since they never engage the worm gear but the right side gear teeth are half-worn-through with extreme wear. |

 |